Czechoslovak Legion: Ranks of the Czechoslovak Legion in Russia

+Commissioned officer ranks

+The rank insignia of commissioned officers.

 Other ranks

+The rank insignia of non-commissioned officers and enlisted personnel.

 Postwar

-Czechoslovakia declared its independence from the disintegrating Austria-Hungary, on 28 October 1918 with now President Tomáš Garrigue Masaryk of the Czechoslovak Republic.
+Czechoslovakia declared its independence from the disintegrating Austria-Hungary on 28 October 1918 with President Tomáš Garrigue Masaryk of the Czechoslovak Republic.
 Members of the Legions formed a significant part of the new Czechoslovak Army.
 A French military mission began in Czech territories after January 1919, led by General Maurice Pellé.
 After some disagreements with the Italian-led Czechs in Slovakia, President Masaryk eventually replaced Piccione with Pellé on July 4, 1919, and essentially ended the Italian connection to the Legion.

 The French military mission's role was to integrate the existing Czechoslovak Foreign Legions with the home units of the Army and develop a professional command structure.
 On October 15, 1919, the main staff of the Czechoslovak Army was officially formed.
 French officers were installed as territorial commanders and commanders of some divisions.
 Over the course of time, there were 200 French non-commissioned officers, over 100 commissioned officers and 19 Generals.
 General Pellé and his immediate replacement, General Eugène Mittelhauser (also French), were the first chiefs staff of the Czechoslovak Army.

 The Legion took part in the Hungarian–Czechoslovak War.
 On January 1, 1919, Legion troops took control of the city of Bratislava and Italian Colonel Riccardo Barreca was appointed military commander of the city.
 Several clashes (which killed at least nine Hungarian demonstrators) took place and Barreca himself was injured.
 The Italian officers continued to assist in the operations against the Hungarians during the war.
 Many veterans of the legion also fought in the Polish–Czechoslovak War.

 Legion veterans formed organizations such as the Association of Czechoslovak Legionnaires (Československá obec legionářská) and Legiobanka (Legionářská banka, a bank formed with the capital they had gathered during their long service).

 These and other organizations were known as the Hrad ("The [Prague] Castle") for their support of the President of Czechoslovakia.